 Vendor (Uniform Guidance, 2 CFR 200.23) - The term "vendor" means another term used for contractor.
 Distinguishing characteristics of a vendor include items such as: providing the goods and services within normal business operations; providing similar goods or services to many different purchasers, including purchasers outside the grant program; and operating in a competitive environment.
-Any entity directly involved in the delivery of program services not available to the general public, with the exception of an employer providing on-the-job training, will be considered a sub-recipient rather than a vendor.
+Any entity directly involved in thedelivery of program services not available to the general public, with the exception of anemployer providing on-the-job training, will be considered a Subrecipient rather than a vendor.
 Vendors are not subject to the statutory and regulatory requirements of Federal Statutes.
-The vendor's responsibility is to meet the requirements of the award, as stated in the contract services called for by the agreement have been delivered and accepted
+The vendor's responsibility is to meet the requirements of the award, as stated in the contract services called for by the agreement have been delivered and accepted job training, and other services, based on the needs of the individual.

-Veteran - The term "veteran" means an individual who has served at least one day in the active military, naval, or air service, and who was discharged or released from service under any condition other than a condition classified as dishonorable.
+Veteran - The term "veteran" means an individual who has served at least one day in theactive military, naval, or air service, and who was discharged or released from service under any condition other than a condition classified as dishonorable.

 Vocational rehabilitation services - The term "vocational rehabilitation services" assist eligible persons with a disability pursue post-secondary education, employment, and independent living.
-Services could include counseling, medical and psychological services, job training, and other services, based on the needs of the individual.
+Services could include counseling, medical and psychological services,